Matoking/protontricks/README.md

 protontricks --help
 ```

+Protontricks also comes with an application shortcut and desktop integration, adding a Protontricks app shortcut and the ability to launch individual EXE files using Protontricks.
+Depending on your installation method, you may also need to run `protontricks-desktop-install` to enable this functionality.

 Since this is a wrapper, all commands that work for Winetricks will likely work for Protontricks as well.

 If you have a different Steam directory, you can export ``$STEAM_DIR`` to the directory where Steam is.